D-Rosa99/Kitchen-food-menus/README.md

 - open your preferred browser
 - Head over to `http://localhost:3000/api/docs` and hit enter
 - You should see every end-point of the project
-- Click one of them and you will see the information concerned about that end-point
+- Click on one of them and you will see the information concerned about that end-point
-- Hit `try out` to run it and see the response
+- Hit `try out` and then `execute` to run it and see the response

+## How to run tests

+- Clone or download the repository to your computer
+- Run `npm install`
+- Run `npm test`

 ## Environment variable